Suicide (1977 album): Production

 Suicide was the first group to sign to Marty Thau's Red Star record label.
 Thau had previously worked at Paramount Records and Buddah Records and had sold his assets to Richard Gottehrer to create Red Star Records.
-After hearing a demo tape from Suicide, he asked if he could see Suicide perform live which led to them being signed to Red Star.
+After hearing a demo tape from Suicide, he asked if he could see Suicide perform live, which led to the group being signed to Red Star.
 Red Star hired Craig Leon to co-produce the record.

 Suicide entered the studio with much of their songs already written and rehearsed from having spent the previous five years playing shows.
 The recording of the album was done in four days.
 Leon had previously worked with reggae musicians Bob Marley and Lee "Scratch" Perry and seen them create dub-like effects with their music and used an Eventide digital delay unit to create these echo effects on the album's vocal tracks.
 Leon returned to California after four days of work which led to Marty Thau to work on the rest of the production.
 Alan Vega changed the lyrics of "Frankie Teardrop" during the mixing sessions of the album.
 Thau remixed the tracks "Ghost Rider", "Rocket U.S.A." and "Cheree".
 Leon returned to New York where the two remixed "Frankie Teardrop".
 The album was mastered at Frankford/Wayne in New York.